-Our sessions are structured to meet national curriculum objectives, always highly interactive and hands on.
+Our sessions are flexible, they can be structured to meet national curriculum objectives,or more focussed on building your classes confidence and self esteem.
+What ever you want they are always highly interactive and hands on.
 We work in small groups which promotes team building and group cohesion.

 We offer a wide range of field study and adventurous day activities with the evenings focused on cooking pizza in an earth oven, campfires and stories, bat detecting and night time orienteering.

-We will welcome you class to our farm, staying in our beautiful Ty Coed Lodges or camping around a fire, children go home full of energy and teachers go home with a wealth of new ideas.
+We will welcome you class to our farm, staying in our beautiful Ty Coed Lodges , children and students go home full of energy and teachers go home with a wealth of new ideas.